 - Helps concentration and focus

 A number of compounds have been identified in bacopa, including bacosides A and B, two chemicals that improve the transmission of impulses between nerve cells in the brain.
 These bacosides regenerate synapses and repair damaged neurons, making it easier to learn and remember new information.
 Bacopa also increases serotonin levels, a neurotransmitter that promotes relaxation.

 But bacosides may not be the only compounds responsible for bacopa’s impact on cognition.
-A rodent study compared the effects of bacopa and deprenyl, a Parkinson's disease drug that has been shown to extend lifespan and enhance antioxidant enzymes in the brain.
+An animal study compared the effects of bacopa and deprenyl, a Parkinson’s disease drug that’s been shown to extend lifespan and enhance antioxidant enzymes in the brain.

 Amazingly, bacopa increased antioxidant activity in all parts of the brain, including the hippocampus, (memory-storing region of the brain), unlike deprenyl, which increased activity in the frontal regions of the brain, but not the hippocampus.
 Because the ability of deprenyl to enhance our natural antioxidant enzymes is believed to be the reason deprenyl slows brain aging and extends lifespan, bacopa may be a natural way to not only protect our brains, but also to extend our lifespan.